NovaXdevs/Winter_Craft_Reborn/.github/CONTRIBUTING.md

 * If it matches a goal in [the roadmap](../doc/direction.md), then the PR should be labeled as "Roadmap" and the goal stated by number in the description.
 * If it doesn't match a goal, then it needs to receive a concept approval within a week of being opened to remain open.
-This 1 week deadline does not apply to PRs opened before the roadmap was adopted; instead, they may remain open or be closed as needed.
 Use the "Concept Approved" label.
   Issues can be marked as "Concept Approved" to give preapproval to future PRs.

 ## Reviewing pull requests